Did you know you can use a standard sewing machine to machine stitch eyes on your applique blocks?

 I have a whole stack of these swatches for any decorative stitch I think I might possibly use again.

-When you’re ready to stitch the eyes, you’re all set!
+When you’re ready to machine stitch eyes, you’re all set!

 - Check to make sure your bobbin is full.
 You don’t want to run out in the middle of an eye.

 - Put your block in the sewing machine and carefully lower the needle right into the top of the eye.